Interdisciplinary Studies

 Electives

 Tailor your courses to fit your future.
-From foreign languages, linguistics, and cross-cultural church planting, to courses that examine the missionary examples of Jesus and Paul.
-Study what excites you.
+From health science concentration to courses that examine the missionary examples of Jesus and Paul.

 95%